ccard/csci565Project2/README.md

-in a reasonable time interval (5 seconds)--the write still could have happened on a number of nodes, and due to the append-only nature of the bulletin-board, the failed article could still potentially appear in future reads after the backround **sync** task runs.
+in a reasonable time interval (5 seconds)--the write still could have happened on a number of nodes, and due to the append-only nature of the bulletin-board, the failed article could still potentially appear in future reads after the background **sync** task runs.
 Clients who retry failed requests can thus potentially create articles with duplicate content.